 Firstly, the video clip above shows the original 80s trailer for Back To The Future - I still remember the excitement and anticipation I felt from viewing all of the ads and trailers, and this was one movie I was not going to miss!

-Starring the late Michael J. Fox as 17 year old teenager Marty McFly, the main plot of Back To The Future revolves around a teenager accidentally being sent back to the 1950s by the eccentric scientist Dr. Emmett Brown (Christopher Lloyd), using a time machine using a modified DeLorean DMC-12 car fitted with a flux capacitor.
+Starring Michael J. Fox as 17 year old teenager Marty McFly, the main plot of Back To The Future revolves around a teenager being sent back to the 1950s by the eccentric scientist Dr. Emmett Brown (Christopher Lloyd), using a time machine using a modified DeLorean DMC-12 car fitted with a flux capacitor.

 Marty McFly has a rather depressing life.
 His Mother (Lorraine) is an alcoholic, his Father (George) is being bullied at work by his supervisor (Biff) and his rock band can't even get an audition to perform at the high school dance.
-His girlfriend (Jennifer) gives him much encouragement and wants him to fulfill his dreams of becoming a rock star.
+Nonetheless, McFly's girlfriend (Jennifer) gives him much encouragement and desperately wants him to fulfill his dreams of becoming a rock star.

-However, he soon finds that there is little time to be depressed after he is invited to a deserted shopping centre by his mad scientist friend Dr. Emmett "Doc" Brown.
+However, Marty soon finds that there is little time to be depressed after he is invited to a deserted shopping centre by his mad scientist friend Dr. Emmett "Doc" Brown.
 Doc reveals a time machine made from a Delorean car that is powered by plutonium.
-Unfortunately, Doc stole the plutonium off some rather nasty Libyan terrorists, and they suddenly turn-up and shoot him.
-Marty tries to flee from the situation in the Delorean, but inadvertently triggers the time machine.
+Unfortunately, Doc stole the plutonium off some rather nasty Libyan terrorists and they suddenly turn-up and shoot him.
+Marty tries to flee from the situation in the Delorean by reaching 88 mph to trigger the time machine.
 He is transported back to November 5th 1955, but without any plutonium to make the return trip.

 Doc explains that the only source to power the Delorean would be a lightning bolt.
-Doc then reads the flyer that Marty received in 1985 which is headlined "Save The Clock Tower" which states that there will be a lightning strike on the Courthouse Clock Tower the following Saturday at 10.04 pm.
+Marty then gives Doc the flyer that Marty received in 1985 which is headlined "Save The Clock Tower" which states that there will be a lightning strike on the Courthouse Clock Tower the following Saturday at 10.04 pm.
 Plans are made to harness the lightning to power the flux capacitor in the Delorean.

 Meanwhile, Marty is still desperately trying to get his future parents to fall in love (providing some of the funniest moments in the movie) and he eventually succeeds.